YouTube & elections

 As we continue to bring AI to more products, we are focused on helping people better understand how a particular piece of content was created and modified over time.

-It is key to Google’s mission to provide users with context so they can make informed decisions about the content they encounter online including how content is created.
+As generative AI capabilities advance, it is key to Google’s mission to provide users with context so they can make informed decisions about the content they encounter online.
+Bringing transparency on how content is created key to this mission.
 For example, provenance technology can help explain whether a photo was taken with a camera, edited by software or produced by generative AI.
 This kind of information helps our users make more informed decisions about the content they’re engaging with and builds media literacy and trust.

 That is why we have implemented SynthID, our state-of-the-art imperceptible watermarking technology, across Google’s AI-generated content including text, audio, images, and video.
 Users can now verify if an image, video, or audio was generated with or edited by Google AI right in the Gemini app by uploading it to the Gemini app and asking a question such as: “Was this created by Google AI?” or “Is this AI generated?”
 We are working with industry partners to expand the use of SynthID technology beyond Google so that even more content generated by AI is watermarked.
 This is a significant milestone for content transparency.